KardiaIO/kardia-web/README.md

 graph.render();
 ```
 The data property in the graph's series is filled with data points streaming in through websockets existing in the AnalysisController and is set to hold up to 25 data points at any time.
-As data comes in, it is set to a displayData object, and a timestamp is property is added.
+As data comes in, it is set to a displayData object, and a timestamp property 'x' is added.
 ```javascript
 socket.on('/analysisChart')